RFTS - Home Page

 (304) 558-5388 or Toll-Free (In WV) 1-800-642-8522

-Baby
+Baby holding feet

-To help protect newborn infants from mental retardation and other severe health problems, West Virginia state law requires that all infants be screened for certain disorders that when detected and treated early can prevent the harmful and developmental effects of those diseases.
+To help protect newborn infants from intellectual disabilities and other severe health problems, West Virginia state law requires that all infants be screened for certain disorders that when detected and treated early can prevent the harmful and developmental effects of those diseases.
 Prior to leaving the hospital (or after a home birth) babies will receive screening for the newborn disorder.
 The test requires a few drops of blood obtained from a heel stick.

 The tests done in the hospital (or with the home birth kit) are "screening" tests.
 If a baby needs repeat testing, it is important that the baby return to the hospital, doctor, or clinic right away.
 Testing may need to be repeated because the initial test results were questionable.
 This does not automatically mean the child has a metabolic disorder.